 - A one- to two-page written statement describing why and how this program will enhance the student’s scholarly and career goals.

-Program Details: Students admitted to the Accelerated Master’s Program retain undergraduate status until they meet the requirements for the Bachelor’s degree.
+Students admitted to the Accelerated Master’s Program retain undergraduate status until they meet the requirements for the Bachelor’s degree.
 After admission to the Accelerated Master’s Program, the student may complete up to 12 credit hours of graduate courses while enrolled in the undergraduate program.
 These 12 credit-hours can count towards both the undergraduate degree and the graduate degree, depending on program requirements.
 Graduate courses taken by undergraduates will count towards the graduate degree only if the student receives a grade of B or better.
 Only graduate courses that begin after admission to the Accelerated Master’s Program are eligible to count towards the graduate degree.
 Upon receipt of the Bachelor’s degree, students who have a 3.0 or better average in their graduate courses are guaranteed admission to the graduate program.
 They will have up to 12 credit hours of graduate coursework (and grades) placed on their graduate transcripts.
-After receiving the undergraduate degree, students must apply to the MSEE program and attend the next regular semester as a graduate student in order to continue in the program.
+After receiving the undergraduate degree, students must apply to the respective Master's program and attend the next regular semester as a graduate student in order to continue in the program.
 Graduate students must maintain a GPA of at least 3.0 to remain in the program.

 Honors students: 500-level courses that are counted as Honors credits can be used as graduate courses in this program.